The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

 otherwise we will say that $\cE$ has \bfind{dependent defect}.
-If $(K,v)$ has rank 1, then condition (\ref{indepdef}) just means that $\Sigma_{\cE}$ consists of all positive elements in $vK$.
+If $(K,v)$ has rank 1 (i.e., its value group is order isomorphic to a subgroup of $\R$), then condition (\ref{indepdef}) just means that $\Sigma_{\cE}$ consists of all positive elements in $vK$.

 \pars That our definition of ``independent defect'' in mixed characteristic is the right one is supported by the following observation.
 Take a valued field of positive characteristic.
-If it lies dense in its perfect hull, then by what we have said before, all Galois defect extensions of a valued field of equal characteristic must have independent defect.
-If the field is complete and of rank 1 (meaning that its value group can be seen as a subgroup of $\R$), then it is a perfectoid field.
-Such fields correspond via the so-called tilting construction to perfectoid field in mixed characteristic, and many important properties are preserved under the correspondence.
-So we expect that also perfectoid fields in mixed characteristic only admit independent defect extensions.
+If it lies dense in its perfect hull, then by what we have said before, all Galois defect extensions must have independent defect.
+If in addition the field is complete and of rank 1, then it is a perfectoid field.
+What about perfectoid fields of mixed characteristic?
+They share with their tilts, which are perfectoid fields of positive characteristic, isomorphic absolute Galois groups.
+Hence we expect that also perfectoid fields in mixed characteristic admit only independent defects.
 This indeed holds with our definition.
+Similarly, the Fontaine-Wintenberger Theorem states that the fields $\Q_p(p^{1/p^n}\mid n\in\N)$ and $\F_p((t))(t^{1/p^n}\mid n\in\N)$ have isomorphic absolute Galois groups.
+Both are deeply ramified (and even semitame) fields (definitions are given below), and as such admit only independent defects, as we will show in Theorem~\ref{KEindep}.

-For our purposes, the properties of completeness and rank 1 are irrelevant, and we prefer to work with a more flexible (and first order axiomatizable) notion.
+\pars For our purposes, the properties of completeness and rank 1 are irrelevant, and we prefer to work with a more flexible (and first order axiomatizable) notion.
 In fact, all perfectoid fields are deeply ramified, in the sense of \cite{GR}.
 Take a valued field $(K,v)$ with valuation ring $\cO_K\,$.
 Choose any extension of $v$ to $K\sep$ and denote the valuation ring of $K\sep$ with respect to this extension by $\cO_{K\sep}\,$.
 Then $(K,v)$ is a \bfind{deeply ramified field} if

 where $\Omega_{B|A}$ denotes the module of relative differentials when $A$ is a ring and $B$ is an $A$-algebra.
 This definition does not depend on the chosen extension of the valuation from $K$ to $K\sep$.